UTHINKUKNOWME/CEHv10StudyGuide/8-Mobile-Communications-and-IoT.md

   - **Bloover** - can perform Bluebugging
   - **PhoneSnoop** - good spyware option for Blackberry
   - **Super Bluetooth Hack** - all-in-one package that allows you to do almost anything
+- **Bluetooth Countermeasures**
+  - Check paired devices
+  - Turn off visibility / turn off Bluetooth if not used
+  - Use strong PIN
+  - Use encryption
+  - Don't accept unknow requests

 ### <u>IoT Architecture</u>

 - **Definition** - a collection of devices using sensors, software, storage and electronics to collect, analyze, store and share data